 6. Sorting by Tidying the Toys

-Ugh, how many times a day do we have to put away the Duplos?!
+Ugh, how many times a day do you look around and see toys scattered across every floor?!
 I still end up doing most of the tidying, but again, making it into a game of sorts can help a bit.

 Try setting out two familiar containers that your little one can put toys into.
 For instance, all Sylvie’s Duplos go in the green box they came in and all her balls go into a round container.
 She knows this because that is where they always are (this might not work as well if your child has one giant toy box).